iceiceingo/VSTA/README.md

 ## Dependencies
 - The solution is built using .NET 6.0 which can be found [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

+## Test
+- Tests are executed on every change,

 ## Comments
 - The solution contains 2 projects.
   - Test project using the xunit template.